-Being self-employed means that more often than not I find myself working at home.
+Being self-employed means that more often than not, I find myself working from home.

 And while that’s all well and good, it can come with far too many struggles.
 For me, it’s way too easy to become constantly distracted by my TV and far too easy to lose concentration when I’ve been staring at the same wall for hours.

 When it comes to regaining my focus to getting that work done, I always head to a coffee shop for a bit of a boost and let me tell you, a change of scene that doesn’t half do wonders for my productivity.
 And thankfully, Birmingham is bursting with incredible independents that make for the perfect alternative office.

 Here are some of my favourite places to work from home:

 I won’t deny it, Wayland’s Yard is absolutely my home from home.
 You’ll find this absolute gem, which also has a flagship in Worcester and a spot in Bristol, located on Bull Street right opposite the tram station.

 I can’t tell you how much I love it here; Wayland’s is the place where I always find myself becoming most productive and smashing through my work.

 The Bull Street shop opened in the city in 2018, and has been going from strength to strength ever since it began serving up delicious coffee and signature eggie crumpets.